microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/concepts.rst

         ..  admonition:: |wac| Tip

-            See :ref:`officeonline:WOPI_SOURCE` for more details on how the WOPISrc is passed to |wac|.
+            See :term:`officeonline:WOPI_SOURCE` for more details on how the WOPISrc is passed to |wac|.

     Container
         |stub-icon| Not yet documented.